webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 Description: Multisampling / MSAA
 TOC: Multisampling / MSAA

-Multisampling is generally a form of anti-aliasing.
-Anti-aliasing means, trying to prevent the problem of aliasing where aliasing is the problem we get when we try to draw a vector shape as discrete pixels.
+MSAA stands for Multi-Sampling Anti-aliasing.
+Anti-aliasing means, trying to prevent the problem of aliasing where aliasing is the blocky problem we get when we try to draw a vector shape as discrete pixels.

 We showed how WebGPU draws things in [the article on fundamentals](webgpu-fundamentals.html).